pubnub/pubnub-goinstant/migration/migration.md

 # GoInstant -> PubNub Code Migration

-## Getting Started
+## Overview

+We're sorry to hear about the discontinuation of GoInstant.
+PubNub offers comparative features to GoInstant and we'd love to have you migrate to our network.

-This is a direct translation of [GoInstant's Getting Started Guide](https://goinstant.com/getting-started) to the PubNub SDK.
+Read below for a general overview of how GoInstant features translate to the PubNub network.
+The examples below come right from [GoInstant's Getting Started Guide](https://goinstant.com/getting-started) and have been translated to the PubNub SDK.

 ### Initialization